cybertec-postgresql/pgwatch/docs/technical_details.md

         cluster) are allowed
     -   Configurable statement timeouts per DB
-    -   SSL connections support for safe over-the-internet monitoring (use `-e PW3_WEBSSL=1 -e PW3_GRAFANASSL=1` when launching Docker)
+    -   SSL connections support for safe over-the-internet monitoring (use `-e PW_WEBSSL=1 -e PW_GRAFANASSL=1` when launching Docker)
     -   Optional authentication for the Web UI and Grafana (by default freely accessible)

 -   Instance-level metrics caching

-    To further reduce load on multi-DB instances, pgwatch3 can cache the output of metrics that are marked to gather only instance-level data.
+    To further reduce load on multi-DB instances, pgwatch can cache the output of metrics that are marked to gather only instance-level data.
 One such metric is for example "wal", and the *metric attribute* is "is_instance_level".
 Caching will be activated only